lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/34_remainingQueries.md

 }
 ```

-### Testing we are using GraphQL
+### Testing we are using GraphQL and debugging

+You can either:

-You can either open the developer console on your browser and see the request to AppSync - or edit the Queries to return less data and see how the page is then rendered
+1. Open the developer console on your browser and see the request to AppSync.
+GraphQL operations are wrapped in an HTTP Post so can be seen in the developer console

+2. Edit the Queries to return less data and see how the page is then rendered.
+To edit the queries simply change the queries.js file and change the queries to return the data that you need.